Dutch Harbor: World War II

 By May 1943, a peak of 10,151 sailors and 9,976 soldiers were stationed at the base.

 Post-World War II

-In 1947, the last units of the U.S. Navy left Dutch Harbor and the base was decommissioned.
+In 1947, the last units of the U.S. Navy left Dutch Harbor, and the base was decommissioned.

 In 1952, the U.S. Army Corps of Engineers stored 232 surplus buildings on 448 acres of land of the Fort Mears Military Reservation.

-During the mid-1980s, the U.S. government finally funded a cleanup of the derelict fort, and the area was turned over for commercial use.
-The U.S. Navy also scrapped its air base on it.
+During the mid-1980s, the U.S. government finally funded the cleanup of the derelict fort, and the area was turned over for commercial use.
+The U.S. Navy also scrapped its air base on Dutch Harbor.

+The ship Kuroshima wrecked in 1997 when it broke away from its anchorage in the Dutch Harbor area.

 Current events

-The harbor is prominently featured in the Discovery Channel reality television series Deadliest Catch, which has originated from there since 2005.
+The harbor is prominently featured in the Discovery Channel reality television series Deadliest Catch, which has originated there since 2005.

 Demographics

 Dutch Harbor first appeared on the 1930 U.S. Census as an unincorporated village.
-It returned lastly in 1940, and did not appear again separately afterwards.
+It returned lastly in 1940 and did not appear again separately afterward.
 It was later annexed into Unalaska.